 Once the data consolidation is complete, the second tier introduces an additional set of transformation scripts that apply business rules to the landed data and makes it suitable for end-user consumption.
 This is called “integration ETL”.
-This makes the data ideally suited for reporting and data visualization and may be of a variety of possible structures, including an enterprise data warehouse (EDW), analytical data store, etc. The integration ETL will be designed to properly transform the data into the relevant data warehouse architecture.
+This makes the data ideally suited for reporting and data visualization and may be of a variety of possible structures, including an enterprise data warehouse (EDW), analytical data store, etc. The integration ETL is designed to properly transform the data into the relevant data warehouse architecture.
 The third tier creates the BI Tool Data Source, which is the extracted or exported data, or specialized versions of the data created to optimize for performance or to support advanced visuals in Tableau or PowerBI.
 This allows for data visualization to be done autonomously from the underlying data warehouse or to prepare data for the unique tasks that data visualization and reporting require for analytical purposes.

 Besides minimizing upkeep, another benefit of the three-tier data architecture is that different business rules can be applied to the same landing data for different end uses.
 For example, one set of integration ETL can summarize source data from raw transactions up to organizational summaries, while another set of integration ETL can populate a database for data visualization and analytics, and yet another set of ETL can populate a different database for integration with other systems.
 In all three examples, only one set of landing ETL is required, despite the varying data repositories the data ends up in.

 We can help you create the data models, policies, rules, or standards that govern which data is collected, and how it is stored, arranged, integrated, and used for optimal reporting.

 |Do you lack the time or technical expertise to incorporate multiple, disparate data sets into Tableau?